Finite Sample Inference in Incomplete Models

-The incompleteness of the model is reflected in two ways.
-First, multiple values of the endogenous variables may be consistent with a single value of the exogenous and unobserved variables.
-This can be seen in the fact that the set $\{ y\in \mathcal Y: (y,x,u)\in\Gamma(\theta_1) \}$ may not be a singleton for all~$(u,x)\in\mathcal U\times\mathcal X$.
+The model is incomplete in that multiple values of endogenous variables may be consistent with a single value of exogenous and unobserved variables.
+This is reflected in the fact that the set $\{ y\in \mathcal Y: (y,x,u)\in\Gamma(\theta) \}$ may not be a singleton for all~$(u,x)\in\mathcal U\times\mathcal X$.
 This corresponds to the fact that the model fails to produce a unique prediction.
-Second, multiple values of the unobservable variable may be consistent with a single value of the observable variables.
-This can similarly be seen in the fact that the set $\{ u\in \mathcal U: (y,x,u)\in\Gamma(\theta_1) \}$ may not be a singleton for all~$(y,x)\in\mathcal Y\times\mathcal X$.
-Multiple unobservables could have given rise to the same observations.